NicholasDunham/chuck.nvim/README.md

 I'd like to streamline the shred management flow.
-Currently, removing or replacing a shred involves calling `ChuckStatus()`, reading the results to find the shred you're interested in, running the appropriate command, and entering the number of the shred.
-That's far too many steps.
+Currently, removing or replacing a shred involves calling `ChuckStatus()`, reading the results to find the shred you're interested in, running the command, and entering the number of the shred.
+That's too many steps.
 I'd like to make it possible to update a shred just by saving it, for example, or remove a shred by closing its buffer.
-Currently these things aren't possible, because ChucK doesn't return a shred number when it adds a shred, even when verbosity is set to 10.
-I'm considering developing a ChuGin that would provide a more robust shred management API, but my C/C++ skills are rusty/nonexistent, respectively.
+Currently these things aren't possible because ChucK doesn't return a shred number when it adds a shred, even when verbosity is set to 10.
+I'm thinking through some ways to solve this problem, but since my ChucK skills aren't yet at the point where realtime control is necessary, it's not a priority.